Gogul11/NODE/Express/HTTPs method/README.md

 The data that is sent through the POST method is retrived using a middelware functions called body-parser module which contains the urlencoded() method which is used prases the argument.

         urlencoded({extended : false})

+PUT and DELETE are the two other methods in express which is used for different purposes.
+These medthod can access the request objects.

+PUT - PUT is used to update the existing resource on the server and it updates the full resource.

+DELTE - DELETE Method is used to delete the resources from a server.
+It deletes resource identified by the Request-URI.